The Villains Roast: Episode

 On the main stage, the contestants meet with comedy coaches Visage and Whitney Cummings.
 The contestants share some of their jokes and thoughts about the challenge.
 The contestants return to the Werk Room on a new day.
 Arrietty and Jewels Sparkles discuss Arrietty's placement.
 Separately, other contestants talk about the program order while preparing for the roast.
 Arrietty and Lexi Love confront Jewels Sparkles, who apologizes to Arrietty but not Lexi Love.

-Back on the main stage, RuPaul welcomes fellow panelists Visage and Ts Madison as well as guest judge Cummings.
+Back on the main stage, RuPaul welcomes fellow judges Visage and Ts Madison as well as guest judge Cummings.
 After RuPaul introduces the former contestants, the current season's contestants perform the roast for the judges.
 Arrietty uses some of Jewels Sparkles' jokes.
 The "villains" end the show together.

-RuPaul introduces the runway category ("Who Wear's Short Shorts?") and the contestants show their looks.
+RuPaul introduces the runway category ("Who Wear's Short Shorts?") and the contestants present their looks.
 RuPaul dismisses the safe contestants, then the judges deliver their critiques to the top and bottom contestants.
-The contestants are sent back stage while the judges deliberate, then RuPaul shares the results.
+The contestants are sent back stage while the judges deliberate, then RuPaul shares the results with the group.
 Lydia B Kollins is declared the winner of the main challenge.
 Lana Ja'Rae, Sam Star, and Lexi Love are deemed safe.
 Arrietyy and Jewels Sparkles place in the bottom two and face off in a lip-sync contest to "Ya Ya" (2024) by Beyoncé.
 Jewels Sparkles is declared the winner of the lip-sync and Arrietty is eliminated from the competition.
 Arrietty returns to the Werk Room and leaves a message to the remaining contestants on the mirror using lipstick.

-Episode
+Production and broadcast

 The episode originally aired on March 7, 2025.

+Arrietty's exit line from the main stage is: "Well, it looks like the runway category just dropped immensely, ya'll ugly boogers."
+Her mirror message said, "Hiiiii....
+Byeeee.....
+As one smelly bitch to another, Onya please brush your teeth."
+She has said she was prepared for a backlash after the show aired.

 Fashion

+For the episode's fashion show, Lana Ja'Rae presents a look inspired by British model Naomi Campbell (pictured in 2018).

-For the runway show, Onya Nurve wears denim.
+For the fashion show, Onya Nurve wears denim.
 Arrietty has a crown on her head and Jewels Sparkles has bows in her hair.
 Lana Ja'Rae wears an outfit inspired by British model Naomi Campbell, which includes a red baseball cap with the text "RPDR-17".
 Sam Star's outfit is inspired by American football.
 Lydia B Kollins wears an outfit made of toile.
 Suzie Toot has an Elizabethan era outfit.
 The word "fruity" appears on the back of her shorts.
 Lexi Love also wears a denim outfit.